All age safeguarding

 • Sensitive information with regards to physical and mental health conditions

-• Financial information such as, Bank statements and Department of Work and Pensions (DWP) documents
+• Financial information such as, bank statements and Department of Work and Pensions (DWP) documents

 • Social care information including tenancy agreements